tensorflow/tensorflow/ISSUES.md

 **Here's why we have this policy:** We want to focus on the work that benefits the whole community, e.g., fixing bugs and adding features.
 Individual support should be sought on Stack Overflow or other non-GitHub channels.
-It helps us to address bugs and feature requests promptly.
+It helps us to address bugs and feature requests in a timely manner.